 The areas suitable for these commercial oriented uses are illustrated paralleling Highway 15, and would be accessible only via the internal circulation network, with no direct access to Highway 15 permitted.
-The plan proposes approximately 63.0 ha, or approximately 11.8% of the gross developable area for potential commercial purposes.
+The plan proposes approximately 63.0 ha, or approximately 11.8% of the gross developable land area for potential commercial purposes.
+The plan proposes approximately 53.0 ha, or approximately 10% of the gross developable land area for commercial purposes.
+It is a policy of this plan that commercial uses within the Overlay will not exceed this amount.

 The plan area is in proximity to significant heavy industrial activity, both existing and proposed, to the north.
 The type and intensity of commercial uses adjacent to Highway 15 must be compatible with heavy industry and must be designed and operated to minimize the risk associated with the continued operation of these heavy industrial facilities.